Minusheet perfusion culture system: Compatible perfusion culture containers

-It has been shown that the static environment within a 24 well culture plate leads to a decrease of nutrition and hormones, an uncontrollable increase of metabolites and an overshoot of paracrine factors during time.
-Due to these reasons a Minusheet tissue carrier with adherent cells is used only for the short period of cell seeding in a 24 well culture plate.
+It has been shown that the static environment within a 24-well culture plate leads to a decrease in nutrition and hormones, an uncontrollable increase of metabolites and an overshoot of paracrine factors over time.
+Due to these reasons, a Minusheet tissue carrier with adherent cells is used only for the short period of cell seeding in a 24-well culture plate.

-In consequence, after adhesion of cells the tissue carrier is transferred to a perfusion culture container to offer a dynamic fluid environment.
+In consequence, after the adhesion of cells, the tissue carrier is transferred to a perfusion culture container to offer a dynamic fluid environment.
 To meet the individual requirements of specialized tissues a variety of perfusion culture containers was constructed (Fig. 3).

-Each of the perfusion culture containers has at least one inlet and one outlet for the transport of culture medium.
+Each of the perfusion culture containers has at least one inlet and one outlet for the transport of the culture medium.
 A basic version of a container allows the simple bathing of cells respectively growing tissues under continuous medium transport (Fig. 4a).
 In a gradient container the tissue carrier is placed between the base and the lid so that both sides can be provided with individual media mimicking a typical environment for epithelia (Fig. 4b).
 A further culture container is made of a transparent lid and base allowing the microscopic observation during tissue development (Fig. 4c).

 In addition, a perfusion culture container can exhibit a flexible silicone lid.
 Applying force to this lid by an eccentric rotor simulates a mechanical load as required in cartilage and bone tissue engineering.
 Shaped tissues such as an auricle or different forms of cartilage can be generated with individual scaffolds in a special tissue engineering container.
-Finally, spatial extension of tubules derived from renal stem/progenitor cells is obtained within a perfusion container filled with an artificial interstitium made of polyester fleece.
+Finally, the spatial extension of tubules derived from renal stem/progenitor cells is obtained within a perfusion container filled with an artificial interstitium made of polyester fleece.
 Finally, all of these containers are machined out of a special polycarbonate (Makrolon®) so that all of them can be autoclaved for multiple uses.

 Performance of perfusion culture experiments

-To maintain the necessary temperature of 37 °C within a perfusion culture container, a heating plate (MEDAX-Nagel, Kiel, Germany) and a cover lid (not shown) are used during performance of culture experiments over weeks (Fig. 5, 7).
+To maintain the necessary temperature of 37 °C within a perfusion culture container, a heating plate (MEDAX-Nagel, Kiel, Germany) and a cover lid (not shown) are used during the performance of culture experiments over weeks (Fig. 5, 7).
 The transport of culture medium is best accomplished using a slowly rotating peristaltic pump (ISMATEC, IPC N8, Wertheim, Germany).
-It is able to deliver adjustable and exact pump rates between 0.1 and 5 mL per hour.
+It can to deliver adjustable and exact pump rates between 0.1 and 5 mL per hour.

 On the passage from the storage bottle through the perfusion culture container medium is transported along a mounted tissue carrier to provide contained cells.
 The exact geometrical placement of the tissue carrier within a perfusion culture container guarantees during transport of medium provision with always fresh nutrition and respiratory gas from all sides.
-At the same time it prevents an unphysiological accumulation of metabolic products and an overshoot of paracrine factors.
-To maintain for the whole culture period this controlled environment, the metabolized medium is collected in a separate waste bottle.
-In consequence, medium is not recirculated.
+At the same time, it prevents an unphysiological accumulation of metabolic products and an overshoot of paracrine factors.
+To maintain for the whole culture period in this controlled environment, the metabolized medium is collected in a separate waste bottle.
+In consequence, the medium is not recirculated.